kmulligan01/Movie-Fight/README.md

 ## Getting Started

-You can view the app here:
+You can view the app here: https://kmulligan01.github.io/Movie-Fight/ Start typing in a movie on either side, select movie from the autocomplete dropdown, and you will see your movie and stats displayed.
+The stats in green are the winners, and the stats in yellow are the losers.

 ## Built With

 * Javascript ES6
-* Bulma CSS
+* Bulma.io CSS
 * HTML5
 * http://www.omdbapi.com/ - API where questions and answers are fetched from